 - Do not scold your puppy for going to the toilet inside.
-You’ll only teach your puppy to hide and do the accidents when you are not paying attention, and it may refuse to go to the toilet in front of you, when you take it outside in the garden.
+You’ll only teach your puppy to hide and do the accidents when you are not paying attention.
+It may also refuse to go to the toilet in front of you when you take it outside in the garden.

 Avoid Rewarding Your Puppy’s Annoying Behaviour

-Puppies are insatiable attention seekers, so although they are cute and you have a lot of attention to give them, make sure that your puppy knows when to leave you alone.
-In particular, make sure that you do not train your puppy to perform annoying behaviour in order to get your attention.
+Puppies are insatiable attention seekers.
+Although they are cute and deserve your attention, make sure that your puppy knows when to leave you alone.
+In particular, make sure that you do not train your puppy to perform annoying behaviour to get your attention.

-- At times when your puppy is being attention seeking, avoid giving your puppy any attention, so do not offer eye contact, talk or touch the puppy with your palms.
+- At times when your puppy is being attention seeking, avoid giving your puppy any attention.
+Do not offer eye contact, talk or touch the puppy with your palms.

 - Make the puppy’s game ineffective or even uncomfortable.
 You could for example leave the room and close the door behind you. -Or walk straight towards your puppy forcing it to run away from you. -Or take its bed or favourite toy and keep it in your arms and out of reach (when it has stolen your belongings).

 - Do not chase your puppy or let it tease you into acting frazzled.
-Your puppy’s attention seeking game is a test to your ability to stay in control, so do not in any way let off that you lost it.
+Your puppy’s attention seeking game is a test to your ability to stay in control.
+Do not in any way let off that you lost it.

 Beware Of Habituation & Socialisation

 While your puppy is still under 16 weeks of age, it is very capable of coping with new sounds, movements and surfaces.
-After that age, it will be suspicious and even fearful of new experiences, because they will appear as foreign, unusual or just not matching its expectations.
+After that age, it will be suspicious and even fearful of new experiences.
+They will appear as foreign, unusual or just not matching its expectations.
 It is important that you habituate your puppy to many different sounds, movements and noises while it is still young.
 That way, your puppy will avoid stress from encountering unfamiliar things in its environment.

 In addition, it is important that you socialise your puppy.
 The concept of meeting strangers –individuals that are not members of the usual pack- is very unnatural for dogs.
 In particular, it is very abnormal for them to let strangers into their own den, hence why dogs often bark and jump up at visiting humans or attack visiting dogs.
 Here’s what to do:

 - Expose your puppy to stranger dogs that may belong to friends or family, so that you know with certainty that they are vaccinated and healthy.
-Also grab the opportunity to let your dog socialise with unfamiliar dogs at puppy school, where professionals are there to supervise and advise on what is happy and friendly play.
+Also grab the opportunity to let your dog socialise with unfamiliar dogs at puppy school.
+Professionals will be there to supervise and advise on what is happy and friendly play.

 - Expose your puppy to sounds like thunder, fireworks, dog barking, door knocks, crying babies, loud machines and air whistling.
-You’ll be able to find puppy habituation sound videos on Youtube.
-Always start the volume on very low, so that your puppy has time to get used to and become indifferent to the sounds, before you turn it up louder.
+You’ll find a handy compilation of puppy habituation sounds on our Youtube channel (turn the volume down to zero before you click the link!).